Board of Directors

 Before joining Maytree, Evelyn’s most recent position was as a creative programmer for Harbourfront Centre’s celebrated summer festival season.
 She has been an active member on many community-engagement projects in Toronto’s non-profit cultural sector and continues to promote culturally-diverse programming in her work.
 Evelyn has an Honours BA in Arts Management from the University of Toronto.

-Markus Stadelmann-Elder, Communications Manager
+Markus Stadelmann-Elder, Communications Director

 After graduating from the University of Zurich, Switzerland, Markus moved to Canada in 1992 and pursued his post-graduate studies in English Literature at the University of Toronto.
 Since finishing his studies, he has worked and volunteered in a number of communications roles, including managing a German community paper and leading an in-house design team at Lavalife, Toronto’s largest online dating company.
-For the last five years, Markus has worked in non-profit organizations and joined Maytree in January 2009.
+For the last 13 years, Markus has worked in nonprofit organizations and joined Maytree in January 2009.

 Kim Turner, Project Leader, Cities of Migration